sparkfun/SparkFun_KiCad_CAMmer/README.md

 We have deliberately kept the GUI options as simple as possible:

-* In column 1: select your copper, silkscreen and solder mask layers
+* In the `Layers` column: select your copper, silkscreen and solder mask layers
   * The CAMmer will select these for you based on the number of copper layers, but you can override if you want to
-* In column 2: select which layer(s) will be used to generate the board outline
+* In the `Edges` column: select which layer(s) will be used to generate the board outline
   * For SparkFun panels, the default is `Edge.Cuts` plus `User.Comments` (the SparkFun KiCad Panelizer places the V-SCORE information in `User.Comments` by default)

 Click **Run CAMmer** to run the CAMmer.
 The Gerber and drill files are created and zipped automatically.